The Blood, It's All I've Got & All I Need

 More than enough.

-It’s the blood, submissively spilled on Calvary’s cross, that brought about my Savior’s death, that ripped the dividing veil through and through (Mark 15:38), and brings me, a wretched sinner saved by His grace, into right standing with the holiness of God (Romans 5:9).
+It’s the blood, submissively spilled on Calvary’s cross, that brought about my Savior’s death, that ripped the dividing veil asunder (Mark 15:38), and brings me, a wretched sinner saved by His grace, into right standing with a holy God (Romans 5:9).
 Through Jesus’ blood, I’ve been “made holy” (Hebrews 10:10).
-Furthermore, putting my faith in Christ and His sacrificial blood identifies me as His most beloved, treasured child (Galatians 3:26).
+Furthermore, putting my faith in Christ and His atoning blood identifies me as His most beloved, treasured child (Galatians 3:26).
 And because I belong to Him, when the tempter temporarily touches me or mine with his contaminants he’s touching “the apple of [God’s] eye” (Zechariah 2:8).
 He might plunder for a time; still, the blood continuously announces that God Almighty, once and for all—“It is finished.”
-(John 19:30)—plundered and conquered him!
+(John 19:30)—conquered and plundered him!

-When that “ancient [foe]” (Revelation 12:10) gains momentum and relentlessly pushes and pounces, and my mind battles with fear, the blood bids me welcome and escorts me into the Holy of Holies to boldly petition (Hebrews 10:19) the “Ancient of Days” (Daniel 7:9), my all-wise, all-sovereign, all-knowing and all-powerful Heavenly Father.
+When that “ancient [foe]” (Revelation 12:10) gains momentum, when he relentlessly pushes and pounces and my mind struggles with fear, the blood bids me welcome and escorts me into the Holy of Holies to petition boldly (Hebrews 10:19) the “Ancient of Days” (Daniel 7:9), my all-wise, all-sovereign, all-knowing and all-powerful Heavenly Father.
 And through His intervention, the blood’s purifying, redeeming power brings glorious reversals into Earth-plagued realities.

-Yes, the blood, willingly offered up for humanity’s cursed dilemma, is sufficient for all that could war against me and mine in this fractured, temporary life: sin, sickness, deception, decay, and death.
+Yes, the blood, willingly offered up for humanity’s dilemma, is sufficient for all that wars against a child of God in this fractured, temporary life: sin, sickness, deception, decay, and death.

-Oh, glorify the name of Jesus for the “wonder-working power” of His blood!
+Oh, let us glorify Jesus for the “wonder-working power” of His blood!

-And when the Servant Savior—the One who’s “called Faithful and True,” the “KING OF KINGS AND THE LORD OF LORD,” whose “name is the Word of God”—returns one day to make all things right by ridding this world of all that went wrong after Creation, John’s Revelation declares that He will be “dressed in a robe dipped in blood” (19:11-16).
+And when the Servant Savior—the One who’s “called Faithful and True,” the “KING OF KINGS AND THE LORD OF LORD,” whose “name is the Word of God”—returns to make all things right by ridding the world of all that went wrong after Creation, John’s Revelation declares that He will be “dressed in a robe dipped in blood” (19:11-16).

 So, yes, fear tempter, THE BLOOD OF JESUS.